 Psychiatrist $241,431 average and $392,768 on the higher end

-Psychiatrists diagnose and assist patients in various mental health issues.
+Psychiatrists diagnose and assist patients with various mental health issues.
 These can range from anxiety to addiction to eating disorders.
 Psychiatrists work directly with their patients to give them a better quality of life.

 Pediatrician $223,300 average and $315,000 on the higher end